condition-banner

 Appendix Tumors

 Several benign and malignant tumors can develop in the appendix, including carcinoid tumors, mucinous cyst adenomas, and appendiceal adenocarcinomas.
 Appendix cancer is sometimes called appendiceal cancer.
 Appendix cancer develops when healthy cells in your appendix mutate and grow out of control, forming a tumor.
+It’s usually found during surgery for appendicitis or when an imaging test is taken for an unrelated condition.
+Smaller tumors are less likely to spread, while larger tumors usually require aggressive treatment.
+Appendix cancer is considered rare.

 • Symptoms